 - tqdm

-Depending on the situation and personal preference, you might consider using the Polars DataFrame library instead of pandas.
-Written in Rust, it shows quite impressive performance compared to the vanilla pandas package, although it falls behind the cuDF + pandas combination when processing large-scale data, and provides a more query-specialized syntax.
-According to the Polars official blog, they plan to support integration with cuDF in the near future in collaboration with the NVIDIA RAPIDS team.
+Depending on your situation and preferences, you might consider using the Polars DataFrame library instead of pandas.
+Written in Rust, it shows impressive performance compared to pure pandas (though not quite matching cuDF + pandas), and provides query-specialized syntax.
+According to the Polars official blog, they’re working with the NVIDIA RAPIDS team to support cuDF integration in the near future.

-If you’re unsure whether to use Docker CE or Podman, the comparison table below might be helpful.
+If you’re undecided between Docker CE and Podman, the comparison table below might help.

-Comparison with Previously Written Machine Learning Development Environment Setup Guide
+Comparison with Previous Machine Learning Environment Setup Guide

-There’s already a machine learning development environment setup guide uploaded to this blog, which is still mostly valid, but there are some changes, so I wrote this new post.
-The differences are summarized in the table below.
+I’ve previously uploaded a machine learning development environment setup guide on this blog, which is still mostly valid, but there are some changes that prompted me to write this new post.
+The differences are summarized in the table below:

 ---|---|---|